MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/install/prepare-active-directory.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: 985077a4-c8e1-4d5a-9fcf-fef41cf6d61d
-description: "Summary: Learn how to prepare your Active Directory domain for an installation of Skype for Business Server 2015.
-Download a free trial of Skype for Business Server 2015 from the Microsoft Evaluation center at: https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server."
+description: "Summary: Learn how to prepare your Active Directory domain for an installation of Skype for Business Server.
+Download a free trial of Skype for Business Server from the Microsoft Evaluation center at: https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server."
 ---

-# Prepare Active Directory for Skype for Business Server 2015
+# Prepare Active Directory for Skype for Business Server

-**Summary:** Learn how to prepare your Active Directory domain for an installation of Skype for Business Server 2015.
-Download a free trial of Skype for Business Server 2015 from the [Microsoft Evaluation center](https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server).
+**Summary:** Learn how to prepare your Active Directory domain for an installation of Skype for Business Server.
+Download a free trial of Skype for Business Server from the [Microsoft Evaluation center](https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server).

 Skype for Business Server works closely with Active Directory.
 You must prepare the Active Directory domain to work with Skype for Business Server.
 This process is accomplished in the Deployment Wizard and is only done once for the domain.
 This is because the process creates groups and modifies the domain, and you need to do that only once.
 You can do steps 1 through 5 in any order.
 However, you must do steps 6, 7, and 8 in order, and after steps 1 through 5, as outlined in the diagram.
 Preparing Active Directory is step 4 of 8.
-For more information about planning for Active Directory, see [Environmental requirements for Skype for Business Server 2015](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md).
+For more information about planning for Active Directory, see [Environmental requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md).

 ![overview diagram](../../media/2c52d307-7859-4009-9489-024b2e130bb3.png)

 ## Prepare Active Directory

-Skype for Business Server 2015 is tightly integrated with Active Directory Domain Services (AD DS).
-Before Skype for Business Server 2015 can be installed for the first time, Active Directory must be prepared.
+Skype for Business Server is tightly integrated with Active Directory Domain Services (AD DS).
+Before Skype for Business Server can be installed for the first time, Active Directory must be prepared.
 The section of the Deployment Wizard titled **Prepare Active Directory** prepares the Active Directory environment for use with Skype for Business Server.

 > [!NOTE]
-> Skype for Business Server 2015 uses (AD DS) to track and communicate with all of the servers in a topology.
+> Skype for Business Server uses (AD DS) to track and communicate with all of the servers in a topology.
 Every server must be joined to the domain so that Skype for Business Server can work properly.

 > [!IMPORTANT]
 > The Prepare Active Directory procedure should be run only once for each domain in the deployment.